Łomża: Economy

 The economy of Łomża is closely connected to its natural environment, with agricultural and forestry industries at the forefront of the region's economic development.
 The economy is ecologically friendly, including the food industries, brewing, electronics, the manufacture of building materials and furniture, the production and processing of agricultural crops, as well as tourism and agro-tourism.

-Even the largest companies employ less than 1,000 workers, even though a number of firms are listed on the Podlasie Top One Hundred Entrepreneurs.
+Even the largest companies employ less than 1,000 workers, even though a number of firms are listed on the Podlaskie Top One Hundred Entrepreneurs.
 Among them, the Łomża Brewery (large scale producer of beer), DOMEL (producer of unleaded windows), FARGOTEX (importer of upholstery fabrics), Konrad (importer of farm animals), Łomża furniture factory (Łomżyńska Fabryka Mebli), PEPEES (producer of potato starch), Purzeczko (the personal and property protection).
-On top of that, the city is a registered office of the Podlasie Agency for Restructuring and Modernisation of Agriculture.
+On top of that, the city is a registered office of the Podlaskie Agency for Restructuring and Modernisation of Agriculture.

 By the end of 2007, the number of people steadily employed in Łomża was 13,408, including 7,170 women, however, the unemployment rate (as of 2009) remained considerably high at 14.1 percent.
 The number of businesses registered by the end of 2008 was 6,421 of which 6,280 belonged to the private sector.

 Sports

 The history of sport in Łomża dates back to the end of the 19th century, when the first amateur races were held in 1897.
-Two years later, Łomża Rowing Society was established, and initiated its activities on January 26, 1902.
+Two years later, Łomża Rowing Society was established, and initiated its activities on 26 January 1902.

-The first football club was founded on April 16, 1926, currently known as ŁKS Łomża.
+The first football club was founded on 16 April 1926, currently known as ŁKS Łomża.
 It is the city's most successful football club, having played on the Polish second tier in the 1930s, 1940s, and 2000s.

 There are several sports clubs in town including volleyball, basketball, athletics, and martial arts.
 The inhabitants of the town have been the most successful in athletics, sports fighting and bodybuilding.
 Sports in Łomża are supported by the Society for Promoting Physical Culture and the Łomża School Sports Association.
 In 1998, an indoor sports arena opened for national and international sporting events, including indoor football matches and martial arts tournaments.

 In 2009, a contract was signed for the construction of a municipal swimming pool to open in 2011, which is the second such facility in the city.